Howard Shoup

-Howard Shoup (August 29, 1903 – May 29, 1987) was an American costume designer who received 5 Academy Award nominations.
+Howard Shoup (August 29, 1903 – May 29, 1987) was an American costume designer.
+He has been nominated for the Academy Award for Best Costume Design five times.

 He had over 170 film credits during his long career.
 Including films like Ocean's 11 and Cool Hand Luke.

 Shoup was the long-term romantic partner of artist Sascha Brastoff.

 Oscar Nominations

 All 5 nominations were for Best Costumes-Black and White.